AndyIbanez/andyibanez-com/content/posts/understanding-async-await-in-swift.md

 }
 ```

-As long as we mark the functions as `await`, this is possible to do.
+As long as we mark the functions as `async`, this is possible to do.

 It is important to note the linearity of this.
 The metadata and image **are not being downloaded at the same time**.
 It will download the image first, and the metadata later.
 We can make it download both the image and metadata at the same time, but this article is not about actual concurrency just yet.
 We will explore how to do both tasks at the same time when we learn about *structured concurrency*.